LaxarJS/shop-demo/docs/tutorials/02_hello_world.md

 ```

 The HTML template is selected based on the configured theme, and loaded as your widget's DOM (document object model).
-In _plain widgets,_ the JavaScript widget controller will be notified when the template HTML has been loaded, so that it can add dynamic contents.
+In _plain widgets,_ the JavaScript widget controller will be notified when the Dom is available, so that the controller can start adding dynamic content and listening for user input.

 In the upcoming chapters, you will learn how to create a _Vue.js_ template for your widget, which is a lot more powerful than a plain HTML template.